-When you read about retirement planning the terms qualified vs. non-qualified appear quite frequently.
+When you read about retirement planning, the terms "qualified" vs. "non-qualified" appear quite frequently.
 These terms are so common that you might feel embarrassed to ask what they mean.
-Unlike other retirement lingo, qualified vs. non-qualified are essential to retirement planning so let’s dig in and get a clear understanding.
+Unlike other retirement lingo, these descriptions are essential to retirement planning, so let’s dig in and get a clear understanding.

 - Qualified retirement plans give employers a tax break for any contributions they make.